Xatra1/coin-clicker-source/README.md

 Icons made by Font Awesome, with the exception of "septillionachievements.png", which is made by IconsMind.
 Sound effects obtained from Pixabay.

 All development was done by me.
-Some parts of the code were taken from questions over on [Stack Overflow.](https://stackoverflow.com)
+Some parts of the code were taken from answers over on [Stack Overflow.](https://stackoverflow.com)